rroethof/roethof.net/content/posts/2025/11/the-exit-that-never-was-iso27001-dutch-government-solvinity-panic/index.md

 - **Lead by example:** ISO27001 requires it.
 Test it, don’t just document it.
 - **Don’t panic after the fact:** proactive exit planning prevents operational and reputational disasters.
-- **Rethink “sovereignty”:** it’s not marketing—true digital sovereignty is operational and contractual, not just a label.
+- **Rethink “sovereignty”:** it’s not marketing, true digital sovereignty is operational and contractual, not just a label.

 The **Solvinity/Kyndryl** case is a warning, not a surprise.
 It’s a **self-inflicted risk** for anyone who thought compliance equals resilience.